GauCandy/Lang_Custom/README.md

 Add your own JSON files (e.g., `vi.json`, `jp.json`) to `import_language/` with the same structure.
 Run `language_setup()` to load them into SQLite.

 ## Performance Benefits
-- **SQLite Storage**: Language data is stored in `lang_custom/database/language.db`, reducing memory usage compared to parsing JSON files repeatedly.
+- **SQLite Storage**: Language data is stored in `data_language/DO_NOT_DELETE.db`, reducing memory usage compared to parsing JSON files repeatedly.
 - **Fast Queries**: SQLite queries are faster than JSON parsing, especially for large datasets or frequent access.
 - **Single Initialization**: `language_setup()` loads data once, and sub-modules query the database directly.

 ## Compatibility
-**v1.1.0 is not backward compatible** with v1.1.0 or earlier due to:
+**v1.1.1 is not backward compatible** with v1.0.14 or earlier due to:
 - New SQLite-based architecture.
 - Replaced `lang()`, `group()`, `get_text()`, `random_text()` with `get()`.
 - Removed caching mechanism (SQLite handles performance).

 Update your code to use the new API.
 Check the [Usage Guide](#usage-guide) for details.

+## Important Notes
+- **Do not delete** the `data_language/` directory or `DO_NOT_DELETE.db` file while your bot or application is running.
+This file contains all language data, and deleting it will cause your application to fail.
+- If you need to reset the database, call `language_setup()` again, but be aware it will clear and reload all data from JSON files.

 ## Feedback & Issues
 Found a bug or have feedback?
 Reach out to me: